• Skip to primary navigation

 You could also make my favorite deviled egg salad sandwich.

-Stir chopped hard boiled eggs into a potato salad or use them to make a simple chef's salad with this caesar salad mix.
+Stir chopped hard boiled eggs into a potato salad or use them to make a simple chef's salad with this caesar salad mix or a elevate a basic garden salad.

 When I'm using chopped hard boiled eggs in these easy recipes, I love using this handy egg chopper tool.